doytowin/goooqo/README.md

 An OSM implementation for Go by DoytoWin Go Team.

-    This is just an experimental project and not for production usage.
+    This is an experimental project only and is not suitable for production use.